dbrabon/file_adoption/README.md

 ## Cron Integration

 Scanning occurs exclusively during cron runs.
 Upon installation a state flag causes the next cron run to perform an immediate full scan.
-The `Cron Frequency` setting controls how often `hook_cron()` invokes the `FileScanner` service.
+The *Full-scan interval* setting controls how often `hook_cron()` invokes the `FileScanner` service.
 Each run records its totals to state so the configuration page can report the last execution.
 When **Enable Adoption** is disabled the run simply updates the